IAmTheMitchell/oktalogger/README.md

 Terraform is used to manage all services and infrastructure for this project.
 This allows for automated deployment, drift correction, and tear-down.

 #### AWS Lambda
 Lambda provides compute to run the Python script that polls and indexes the Okta logs.
-Thanks to the serverless architecture of Lambda, maintenance is minimal and no specific infrastuture has to be provisioned.
+Thanks to the serverless architecture of Lambda, maintenance is minimal and no specific infrastucture has to be provisioned.
 AWS handles infrastructure scaling, maintenance, and updates.

 #### AWS Secrets Manager
 Secrets, such as the OpenSearch credentials and Okta API token, are stored in the AWS Secrets Manager.
 Credentials can be rotated and updated with Terraform, and the Lambda function will automatically retrieve the latest credentials.